sfigg/commercialization-public/manufacture/desktop/windows-and-gpt-faq.md

 ### Will end-users see the MSR and OEM-specific partitions?

-The user will not see these partitions exposed in Windows Explorer, nor is any recognized file system exposed to legacy programs such as Context Indexing.
+Users will not see these partitions exposed in Windows Explorer, nor is any recognized file system exposed to legacy programs such as Context Indexing.
 The OEM-specific and other unrecognized partitions will be visible only in the Disk Management MMC snap-in since they will not have a recognizable file system.

 ### What partitions are mounted by default by Windows?